 The small motel across the street is still there, though, divided into a series of tidy duplex buildings.
 They’re almost cabin-like, slumbered under a canopy of trees behind a large in-ground pool.
 It’s nothing fancy, but I suspect it’s well kept.

 The check-in desk is also the home of the current owners, who must always be ready for arriving guests.
 Here we are, here’s your key, please enjoy your stay, all for forty-six bucks a night.
 Not forty-five.
 Forty-six.
 The kitchenette is extra, but they have color TV, free HBO, and in a nod to the times, free WiFi.
 Not a bad deal for the weary traveler for less than fifty bucks.
-On a hot summer day, it’s not at all uncommon to see bathing-suited nomads catapult through the air and belly flop into the pool, while others lounge around the rim as if they are in Cabo, not caring that they are only a few dozen feet from four lanes of traffic.
+On a hot summer day, it’s not at all uncommon to see bathing-suited nomads catapult through the air and belly flop into the pool, while others lounge around the rim as if they are in Cabo, not caring that they are only a few dozen feet from four lanes of traffic and a Mazda dealership.

-On most weekend nights, a brightly lit neon No shares space with the Vacancy sign, but on weeknights it doesn’t.
+On most weekend nights, a brightly lit neon No shares space with the Vacancy sign, but on weeknights, it doesn’t.
 During the day, I can often see the housekeeping cart in front of the units as they tidy up the rooms for the next guests.
 I’ve never had a reason to stop to see what it’s like, but I’m glad it’s still there, and I hope it stays.
-The past few years has brought a westward creep of car dealers, and it would be a shame to have the place plowed over for yet another generic vendor of automobiles.
+The past few years have brought a westward creep of car dealers, and it would be a shame to have the place plowed over for yet another generic vendor of automobiles.

 Most days I drive by without giving the motel a second glance, but sometimes I think about it, mostly because I’ve always known it to be there.
 It’s one of the many local landmarks that are seared into my brain.
-This is either a casualty or a benefit to living within twenty-five miles of where I sit right now for all of my sixty-two years.
+This is either a casualty or a benefit to living within twenty-five miles of where I sit right now for all of my sixty-plus years.
 I’ve been here so long that I know what used to be where something else is now, and I’m comfortable with that familiarity.
 Sometimes I ask myself if that’s good or bad.

 This does help a person such as me who has the sense of direction of one of those squirrels who suddenly realizes that he’s in the middle of traffic, but can’t decide if he should go left, right or straight up.
 That’s me in a car in an area which I am unfamiliar.
 I’m that dazed squirrel.